opentok/one-to-one-sample-apps/js/README.md

   };
 ```

-**opentok-one-to-one-communication.js**: The `CommunicationAccPack` object is the backbone of the one-to-one communication features for the app, and can be customized for reuse in your applications.
-It sets up the event handling for the publisher and subscriber streams.
+**opentok-one-to-one-communication.js**: The `CommunicationAccPack` provides the backbone of the app, and can be customized for reuse in your applications.
+It sets up event handling and manages publisher and subscriber streams.

-   - The constructor adds the participant event handlers by invoking the [Session.on](https://tokbox.com/developer/sdks/js/reference/Session.html#on) method.
+   - The module adds the participant event handlers by invoking the [Session.on](https://tokbox.com/developer/sdks/js/reference/Session.html#on) method.
    - The `_publish` function starts publishing an audio-video stream to the session by invoking the [Session.publish](https://tokbox.com/developer/sdks/js/reference/Session.html#publish) method.
    - The `start` prototype method sets up the stream handlers that manage the call status.

-The following `CommunicationAccPack` prototype methods are used for session and stream management:
+The following `CommunicationAccPack` methods are used for session and stream management:

 | Feature        | Methods  |
 | ------------- | ------------- |